premalatha7647/DSA-Documentation/TimeComplexity/Time&SpaceComplexity.md

 # Time and Space complexity:
     1. O(1)
-        when the program return the direct value for example:
+    The execution time remains the same regardless of the input size.
+The program performs a direct operation.

+     **Example:** Accessing a specific index in an array.

-          Find the 5th element in the array
+        // Function to find the 5th element function findElement(a) {

-                function findElement(a){
+           // Returns directly, no looping

-                    return a[5]
+        return a[5];
         }
             Time complexity is very low here even the input size increases.

     2. O(log n)